8 Things to Do in Marrakech in Winter

 Hamman Marrakech| ©Dewet

-• Stimulates the nervous system.
+• It stimulates the nervous system.

-• Eliminates toxins and impurities.
+• It eliminates toxins and impurities.

 • It has a beneficial expectorant effect.

-• It is exceptional for the skin.
+• It is exceptional for the complexion.

-• Contributes to relaxation.
+• It contributes to relaxation.

-Book a spa experience and massage in a hammam
+Book a spa and massage experience in a hammam

-Experience a different kind of Christmas
+4. Experience a different kind of Christmas

 La Mamounia Hotel| ©Mike Finn